twiddler/deputui/README.md

 $ pnpm outdated --format json | deputui
 ```

-Then, in `deputui`, review the minor version updates and select those you want to update to with <kbd>Space</kbd>.
-When you're done, hit <kbd>Enter</kbd> to confirm.
+Then, in `deputui`, review the minor version updates and select those you want to update.
+When you're done, confirm.
 The `package@version` identifiers you selected will be printed to stdout.

 If you want to update to the selected releases, you can pipe the output back to pnpm: